kamperh/data414/readme.md

 - For practicals, what is the difference between the main link and the *colab* link?
 If you click the notebook directly, then it will download the Jupyter notebook to your computer.
-If you click the *colab* link, then it will open the notebook directly in your browser in a new [Google Colab session](https://colab.research.google.com/).
+If you click the *colab* link, then it will open the notebook directly in your browser in a [Google Colab session](https://colab.research.google.com/).